Interprofessional Health Sciences Campus

 Genevieve Pinto Zipp, PT, Ed.D., FNAP, Director

-The Elizabeth A. Seton Institute for Community and Population Health was established in 2004 as an academic resource for collaboration, learning, and research to enhance the quality of life for individuals and improve the health status of New Jersey residents.
-The ICPH is located in the Department of Interprofessional Health Sciences and Health Administration in the School of Health and Medical Sciences.
-It provides technical assistance and scholarship to local community agencies using a partnership approach and involves students who are pursuing the M.H.A., Ph.D. in Health Sciences, and other graduate degree programs.
-Students enrolled in the BS in Interprofessional Health Sciences will also be eligible to participate.
+The Seton Center for Community and Population Health (SCCPH) was established in 2004 as an academic resource for collaboration, learning and research to enhance the quality of life for individuals and communities in need.
+The SCCPH is located in the Department of Interprofessional Health Sciences and Health Administration in the School of Health and Medical Sciences and provides technical assistance to community health agencies focused on improving the health status of New Jersey residents.

 Attendance at each class meeting is expected.
 Instructors may take class attendance into account when determining grades.